 We loathe this worthless food was the complaint the Israelites made against the manna that God provided them with on their trek from Egypt to the promised-land.
 In order to take them around Edom which was unfriendly, he led them through the desert in Sinai.

-But He was with them, providing food and water, but they became impatient, complaining against both God and Moses.
+He was with them, providing food and water but they became impatient, complaining against both God and Moses.
 You can read the whole story in the book of Numbers, chapter 21.
-It is a well known passage culminating in the instruction to make a bronze serpent and set it up on a pole, looking forward to Christ being raised up the cross.
+It is a well-known passage culminating in the instruction to make a bronze serpent and set it on a pole, looking forward to Christ being raised up on the cross.

-An organisation called Pew Research set out to find out whether religious people are more healthy, or not, and sadly their report had to conclude that we Christians are not more healthy, something which I would suggest we intuitively know.
+An organisation called Pew Research set out to find out whether religious people are more healthy or not; sadly their report had to conclude that we Christians are not, something which I would suggest we intuitively know.

 Only in three out of 26 countries could people describe themselves as being in very good overall health.

-Whilst 24% of Americans attend church or synagogue every week, "more than once a week" is probably a much smaller fraction.
+Whilst 24% of Americans attend church or synagogue regularly, "more than once a week" would be a much smaller fraction; perhaps 5pc.

 "When so many of us are overweight, the risk of getting diabetes is real and immediate."

 Our intuition tells us that we Christians worldwide are little if any more healthy than those who never attend church.
 We are just as obese, exercise no more; and suffer all the ravages of cancer, heart disease and diabetes.

 The Christian Broadcasting Network too calls upon us to change our poor dietary habits and lack of exercise.
 Being mildly obese with a BMI of around 30, they say increases the likelihood of developing diabetes by over 50%; with all the attendant blindness, kidney failure and so on.